 This competition offers our researchers a chance to share their amazing work.
 Each year, researchers from across the University are invited to submit an image and a 150-word description which encapsulates their research.
 After an initial screening, over 40 images are chosen for the exhibition.

 The exhibition offers an opportunity to view the images, speak to fellow researchers and learn more about the fascinating projects being undertaken at the University.
 Cash prizes are awarded for the best images, including a 'People’s Choice' award.

-Our Communications Officer, Jadine Lewis, has written about our 2018 competition and Research Images exhibition on our Doctoral Academy blog.
+There is a review of our 2019 competition and Research Images exhibition on our Doctoral Academy blog.